n00Nspr1ng/Yonsei-ME-Programming-Robotics/README.md

 roslaunch ros_tutorials tutorial.launch
 rostopic pub circular_motion ros_tutorials/CircularMotion "radius: 0.0 velocity: 0.0"
 ```
-Change the radius and velocity as you please and the turtle will move with the assigned radisu and velocity.
+Change the radius and velocity as you please and the turtle will move with the assigned radius and velocity.